Elment.js

 Date: 8/21/2024

-Category: Elmeant.js
+Category: Elment.js

 JL Web Service has been working on a way to deliver more powerful apps faster than it did before.
 Using other products such as Pug.js and other Node.js engines.
 JLWS took the opportunity to write up its own framework that can scale and be used on other platforms other than the web.
-Let take a deep dive into the structure of the framework called Elmeant.js
+Let take a deep dive into the structure of the framework called Elment.js

 What to Expect

-Elmeant.js is an extremely light weight framework that allows the developer to write html only in javascript.
+Elment.js is an extremely light weight framework that allows the developer to write html only in javascript.
 Relying heavily on the V8 Engine to do logic.
 With being able to deliver powerful applications with hundreds of components stacking on top of each other.
 In an opinion of the syntax, I view it and if Vue.js and Flutter had a baby.
-That being said Elmeant.js can work in therory with Native Script, Electron, Node.js, and the browser.
+That being said Elment.js can work in therory with Native Script, Electron, Node.js, and the browser.

-The Developer could indeed create a custom method to make Elmeant.js more usable for one paged application for the browser.
+The Developer could indeed create a custom method to make Elment.js more usable for one paged application for the browser.
 Which may end up being an update in the future.
 Since it is more of a foundational framework than anything.

-Elmeant.js uses an array like syntax with outside methods to perform logical expressions to dynamically render HTML Elements as a string.
+Elment.js uses an array like syntax with outside methods to perform logical expressions to dynamically render HTML Elements as a string.

 ElementType = 'BODY' , Attributes = 'id="my_page"' and NestedArray = a component based structured array.